Reflexology is a complementary therapy that applies gentle pressure to the feet or hands to stimulate energy pathways in the body.

 A reflexology session usually lasts between 45 to 60 minutes.

-You usually lie down or sit in a reclining chair while your reflexologist gently presses your feet and hands to assess your health.
+You usually lie down or sit in a reclining chair to have the treatment.

 Most people say having reflexology feels relaxing and soothing.
 But pressure on some areas may be uncomfortable or slightly painful.
-Your therapist might tell you that this discomfort relates to problems in a particular part of your body.
+Your therapist might tell you that this discomfort relates to blockages in energy flow in a particular part of your body.

 Your reflexologist may suggest a course of treatments instead of just one session.
 This can be expensive if you are paying for your own treatment, so always check how much a therapist charges and how many sessions they recommend before booking.